Detect objects with bounding boxes

 Congratulations!
 You've added object detection to your sensors.
 Now that you've trained your model you can integrate your impulse in the firmware of your own edge device, see the Edge Impulse for Linux documentation for the Node.js, Python, Go and C++ SDKs that let you do this in a few lines of code and make this model run on any device.
 Here's an example of sending a text message through Twilio when an object is seen.

-Or if you're interested in more, see our tutorials on Continuous motion recognition, Responding to your voice or Recognize sounds from audio.
+Or if you're interested in more, see our tutorials on Continuous motion recognition or Recognize sounds from audio.
 If you have a great idea for a different project, that's fine too.
 Edge Impulse lets you capture data from any sensor, build custom processing blocks to extract features, and you have full flexibility in your Machine Learning pipeline with the learning blocks.

 We can't wait to see what you'll build! 🚀